-Team rosters become remain open when a team advances into the playoffs.
-If a team runs into a situation where they will not have enough players for a playoff game, captains may ask the Assistant Director to add new players who have not played within the league previously.
-To do this, a captain must submit an email including the following items: why they need to add these players, the names and UINs of the players to be added, the team name, and the captain’s name.
-Upon approval of the Assistant Director, these players will be added to the team’s roster.
+Team rosters remain open when a team advances into the playoffs.
+If a team runs into a situation where they will not have enough players for a playoff game, captains may ask the Assistant Director or the Graduate Assistant to add new players who have not played within the league previously.
+To do this, a captain must submit an email including the following items: why he or she needs to add these players, the names and UINs of the players to be added, the team name, and the captain’s name.
+Upon approval of the Assistant Director or Graduate Assistant, these players will be added to the team’s roster.
 All rules and consequences regarding eligibility apply for players added to the roster using this method.
 Those found trying to add ineligible players to their roster will automatically forfeit their game and forfeiture policies and fees will ensue.

 Champion shirts are awarded to all intramural champion teams.
 After the championship game, the winning team must inform the Intramurals staff of its shirt sizes so that a bundle with the appropriate sizes can be made available in the office for pick-up.
 Captains will be informed when their shirts are ready to be picked up at the ARC Administrative Suite.
 Teams may receive the amount of shirts for each sport as follows: Basketball-8, Broomball-9, Flag Football-12, Outdoor Soccer-16, Indoor Soccer-9, Volleyball-9.
 For any sport not listed, teams will be awarded shirts equal to the number of players on the field/court plus half.
 For example a 4 player sport would receive 6 shirts.
 If teams wish to purchase additional shirts, they may do so at $10 per shirt.
 In order to purchase extra shirts, a team must submit payment to the intramural office within a week of when the championship was won in order to ensure that the extra shirts can be added to the order.